windingtree/branding/README.md

 ### Please do

-- Use the Winding Tree logo to link to Winding Tree.
+- Use Winding Tree, Líf, or ORG.ID logo to link to our projects.
-- Use the Winding Tree logo to advertise that your product integrates with or uses the Winding Tree platform.
+- Use Winding Tree, Líf, or ORG.ID logo if your product uses one of our technologies.
-- Use the Winding Tree logo in a blog post or news article about Winding Tree.
+- Use Winding Tree, Líf, or ORG.ID logos in a blog post or news article about our projects.

 ### Please don't

-- Please don't use the Winding Tree logo for your application’s icon
+- Please don't use our logos for your application’s icon.
-- Please don't create a modified version of the Winding Tree logo
+- Please don't create modified versions of our logos.
-- Please don't integrate the Winding Tree logo into your logo
+- Please don't integrate our logos logo into your logo.
-- Please don't change the colors or add own text/images on top of Winding Tree logo
+- Please don't change the colors or add own text/images on top of our logos.

 ### Legal

-Winding Tree logos and other images here represent only Winding Tree and should not be used to represent your products.
+Winding Tree, Líf, ORG.ID logos, and other images should not be used to represent your products.